-St. Thomas Aquinas College seeks to attract students who give evidence of the potential for success and who can derive maximum benefit from the programs offered by the College.
 The College does not discriminate against students, faculty, staff, and other beneficiaries on the basis of race, color, national origin, gender, age, sexual orientation, disability, marital status, genetic predisposition, carrier status, veteran status, or religious affiliation in admission to, or in the provision of its programs and services.
-The Section 504 Coordinator, the Title IX Coordinator, and the Age Act Coordinator is the Senior Executive Director of Human Resources, Borelli Hall 206E, ext.
+The Section 504 Coordinator, the Title IX Coordinator, and the Age Act Coordinator is the Director of Human Resources, Borelli Hall 206E, ext.
 4038.

 St. Thomas Aquinas College provides accommodations and support services without charge to faculty, staff and students in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-These include:
+These include

-- Modified accessible on-campus housing - Special dietary accommodations with Campus Dining Services - · Consultation for assistance in developing self-advocacy and networking skills - Academic aids as required by Section 504 and ADA
+- Modified accessible on-campus housing - Special dietary accommodations through Campus Dining Services - Consultation for assistance in developing self--advocacy and networking skills - Academic aids as required by Section 504 and ADA

 Since no two people with disabilities are alike, our accommodations are individualized and decentralized so that you can fully participate in academic, employment and campus life.
-To find out more about disability services, you are invited to contact the Disability Services Coordinator/Director of Academic Advisement, Spellman Hall 107, ext.
-4088.
-Decisions about participation are yours!
+To find out more about disability services, you are invited to contact the Accessibility Liaison at 845-398-4087.

 There are several College committees that address issues related to accommodating the needs of individuals with disabilities.
-The Director of Academic Advisement serves as the Disability Services Coordinator and communicates with these committees, and is the individual's primary contact with regard to the certification and accommodation of disabilities.
+The Accessibility Liaison coordinates communications with these committees, and is the individual student's primary contact with regard to the certification and